rahuldhodapkar/melange/docs/README.md

     git clone git@github.com:rahuldhodapkar/melange.git

-and use `devtools` utilities (if you do not have `devtools` installed, you can first run `install.packages('devtools')`).
+and use `devtools` utilities.
+For version `3.5.3` of `R`, the invocation is:

+    devtools::install("path/to/melange")

+At this point, `melange` will be available for use as a normal R package in your environment by `library(melange)` when required.

-Once `devtools` is installed, navigate to the cloned melange directory and run:
+To simplify the installation process, you can also navigate to the cloned melange directory and use:

     make install

-At this point, `melange` will be available for use as a normal R package in your environment by `library(melange)` when required.

-If the make process does not work, or you are running on Windows, `devtools` may be used to directly install `melange` with:

-    devtools::install('./melange')
+which will run the above installation.

 ## Developing for melange